University of St. Michael's College: Academics

-The University of St. Michael's College comprises the Regis St. Michael's Faculty of Theology, a Division of Continuing Education, and its namesake undergraduate division, St Michael's College.
-Within the Faculty of Arts and Science, St. Michael's College sponsors the academic programs of book and media studies, Celtic studies, Christianity and Culture, Mediaeval studies and the Concurrent Teacher Religious Education Program.
-In 1996, the French and German departments of the University of Toronto took up residence on the St Michael's campus, followed in 2000 by the departments of Italian and Slavic studies.
+The University of St. Michael's College comprises the Regis St. Michael's Faculty of Theology, a Division of Continuing Education, and an undergraduate Faculty of Arts and Science, better known as St. Michael's College.
+Within the University of Toronto Faculty of Arts and Science, St. Michael's College sponsors the academic programs of book and media studies, Celtic studies, Christianity and Culture, Mediaeval studies and the Concurrent Teacher Religious Education Program.
+In 1996, the French and German departments of the University of Toronto took up residence on the St. Michael's campus, followed in 2000 by the departments of Italian and Slavic studies.

 After a reorganization in 1954, degrees in theology have been through the Faculty of Theology of St. Michael's College.
-In 1969, the Faculty of Theology became one of the founding colleges of the Toronto School of Theology, an ecumenical federation of the theological colleges at the University of Toronto.
-The undergraduate division of St. Michael's College joined the undergraduate divisions of six other University of Toronto colleges in 1974 to reorganize its academic departments into the Faculty of Arts and Science.
-In 2005, the Pontifical Institute of Mediaeval Studies ceased to be a division of the University of St. Michael's College and was reconstituted as an affiliated institution of U.S.M.C. instead.
+In 1969, the Faculty of Theology became one of the founding members of the Toronto School of Theology, an ecumenical federation of the theological colleges at the University of Toronto.
+The undergraduate faculty of the University of St. Michael's College joined the undergraduate divisions of six other University of Toronto colleges in 1974 to reorganize its academic departments into the University of Toronto's Faculty of Arts and Science.
+In 2005, the Pontifical Institute of Mediaeval Studies ceased to be a division of the University of St. Michael's College and was reconstituted as an affiliated institution of USMC instead.

 The section of St. Joseph Street in the college is co-named Marshall McLuhan Way.

 Carr Hall, built in 1954, is among the first post-war buildings at the college.